 The problem comes when those people try to manage other things – especially the goals, the people and the work.
 These are unnecessary things.

 This is because whole team accountability is a core agile principle.
 Agile teams are accountable for those things themselves, and if they aren’t, good leaders and coaches will help them get there.
-Trying to manage these from outside disempowers the team, removing responsibility from them, breaking their direct connection to the business goals and making it too easy for them just focus on the tasks, rather than delivering value.
+Trying to manage these from outside disempowers the team, removing responsibility, breaking their direct connection to the business goals and making it too easy for them to just focus on the tasks rather than delivering value.

 In order to counter this, identify the things that really must be managed from outside the team and decide how best to achieve them.
-For many of the others, it will be leadership and strategic alignment that are required instead of ‘managing’ them.
+For many of the others, leadership and strategic alignment will be required instead of ‘managing’ them.

 Some other tips include: